jbossdemocentral/bpms-generic-loan-demo/README.md

 Note that the entire demo is running default in memory, restart server, lose your process instances, data, monitoring history.

+Source for demo client available in projects directory.

 Supporting Articles
 -------------------